SIGN UP FREE

 Is it possible to understand how citizens perceive a specific issue?
 Luckily, the answer is yes.
 To do this, we carry out an opinion poll, a very versatile and valuable methodology.

-Opinion polls are similar to surveys or an inquiry designed to gauge public opinion about a specific issue or a series of issues in a scientific and unbiased manner.
-Previously, polls used to be one-on-one interviews wherein a trained interviewer would ask questions to randomly chosen people representing the population.
+Opinion polls are similar to surveys or inquiries designed to gauge public opinion about a specific issue or a series of issues in a scientific and unbiased manner.
+Previously, polls were one-on-one interviews in which a trained interviewer asked questions to randomly chosen people representing the population.

-The development of 'public opinion' as a concept, intimately connects to social, political, and economic changes that occurred over centuries.
+The development of 'public opinion' as a concept intimately connects to social, political, and economic changes that occurred over centuries.
 By 1936, people truly became aware of something called public opinion polls.
-Not long after that, some people started to think that such opinion polling practices are a threat to democracy.
-In addition to that, people began to question the legitimacy and method used to conduct polls.
+Not long after that, some people started to think that such opinion polling practices threatened democracy.
+In addition, people began to question the legitimacy and method used to conduct polls.

-An exciting fact about polls - people believe in poll results, but not many believe in the scientific principles on which polling methods are based.
+An exciting fact about polls is that people believe in poll results, but not many believe in the scientific principles on which polling methods are based.

-Conversely, many people believe that opinion polls do a commendable job when it comes to predicting election outcomes or while measuring public outcomes on specific social issues.
+Conversely, many people believe that opinion polls do a commendable job of predicting election outcomes or measuring public outcomes on specific social issues.

-Even then, researchers conduct opinion polls, people participate in them and provide us a way to understand how people think and feel about any given topic
+Even then, researchers conduct opinion polls, and people participate in them.
+They provide a way to understand how people think and feel about any given topic.

 Opinion polls example

-On April-14 2019, CBS News conducted a series of public opinion polls to understand how many people think marijuana should be legalized.
-The result was terrific, a record high of 65% of people expressed their view in favor of marijuana legalization.
+On April 14, 2019, CBS News conducted a series of public opinion polls to determine how many people think marijuana should be legalized.
+The result was terrific: A record high of 65% of people expressed their support for marijuana legalization.

-The CBS News conducted a series of opinion polls.
-The poll questions were focused on marijuana and its legalization.
-In the same opinion polling series, they asked, 'Do they support for legal marijuana use?'
-65% said yes.
+CBS News conducted a series of opinion polls.
+The poll questions focused on marijuana and its legalization.
+In the same opinion polling series, they asked, 'Do they support legal marijuana use?'
+65% said Yes.

-One of the questions they asked in the same series was 'Compared to most drugs, legal marijuana's impact on society is…?'
-66% said less dangerous.
+One of the questions they asked in the same series was, 'Compared to most drugs, legal marijuana's impact on society is…?'
+66% said it is Less Dangerous.

-The next poll was with a question 'Legalizing marijuana use is…?'
-52% polled in favor saying 'good for the local economy.'
+The next poll asked, 'Legalizing marijuana use is…?'
+52% of respondents said, 'It's good for the local economy'.

-Interestingly, CBS News linked their poll with the upcoming presidential election.
-The last question of the polling series was 'If presidential candidate supported legal marijuana…?'
+Interestingly, CBS News linked its poll with the upcoming presidential election.
+The last question of the polling series was, 'If the presidential candidate supported legal marijuana…?'
 But the poll result dismayed many.
 About 56% of people said it made no difference to their voting choice.

 View Poll Questions